objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-#### Constructing New Leaders
+##### Constructing New Leaders

-First create a svg group that will be our container for all the elements.
-This is convenient as we can assign a css class, 'beacon-leader' in this case, for applying styles conveniently.
+Again we create a svg group that will be our container for all the elements and assign a css class, 'beacon-leader' in this case.

 ```javascript